christiandeange/NumberView/README.md

 I've seen some lag on the Nexus 5 running on ART.
 Not sure if this is specific to my device, all Nexus 5s, or ART entirely.

-NumberView has a built-in auto-advancing timing system that automatically tweens to the next value, but it isn't a perfect system, since it must be coupled with other view drawing events.
-It is recommended that you turn off auto-advancing using the `setAutoAdvance(boolean)` method), and manually call `advance()` when necessary.
-The [Timer][3] class is perfect for this sort of behaviour, especially if you will be using this for any fixed-rate mechanism.
+NumberView no longer has a built-in auto-advancing timing system that automatically tweens to the next value, since it isn't a perfect system.
+It is recommended that you manually call `advance()` when necessary.
+The [Timer][3] class is perfect for this sort of fixed-rate behaviour.
 See the example activity class for a quick implementation.

 ---
 ###Developed By